 The helidon lab located in room 207, west building is used for photographing students models while in a simulated light environment with a sun tracking mechanism.

 The Labs have three Universal Laser Systems solid state laser cutters useful for etching patterns or cutting virtually any 2-dimensional shape from a wide variety of thin materials such as acrylic, chipboard, wood veneer, and thin plywood.
-The lasers are now in the Model Lab first floor east A102 and are open 24/7 during the semester.
+The lasers open 24/7 during the semester.

 The machining lab has a 14” LeBlond lathe, Bridgeport Knee Mill, The vacuum forming tool is also located here and the wash out bath for the Dimension 3D prints.